 2. Decide the domains where you want your flow to show

-After adding your whitelisted domains, you'll have an option under 'Display' > 'On which environments?' in the Settings step of your flow.
+After adding your targeted domains, you'll have an option under 'Page Targeting' > 'On which environments?' in the Settings step of your flow.
 This will give you an option to select specific target domains and publish to your specific environments as needed.

 The green circle is there to indicate if Appcues has been installed at the domain listed.
 If you notice a domain that you are installed in is not an available option, add it to the list by following the steps in Step 1 above.